JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 ## Moderation

+You can access rooms settings and moderation tools by opening the chat in a new window, and using the dropdown menu at the top right.

 You can list all existing chatrooms: in the plugin settings screen, there is a button «List rooms».

 You can delete old rooms: join the room, and use the menu on the top to destroy the room.